mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 Then Dōgen Zenji says, “In the ancient time, there were many, many ancestors, buddhas, who tried to practice, [...] under various conditions, without being tossed away by cold and heat, et cetera.
 Anyway, they were very patient and continued to practice.
 Ancestors and buddhas are not strong or brave persons, but nevertheless ancestors and buddhas have been practicing for long with a willing heart, so that’s why they reach the Buddha’s way.
 So please look at the ancestors and buddhas in ancient times.”

 This is encouragement for us.
 Don’t look at yourself only, but look at yourself in terms of ancestors and buddhas: how they did it, how they continued to practice.
 Why [did they do it] in that way?
-Because they realized their body and minds are nothing but a *dharma container*.
-Which is an excellent being which has great capability to deserve, to practice the Buddha way.
+Because they realized their body and minds are nothing but a *dharma container*, which is an excellent being which has great capability to deserve, to practice the Buddha way.

-So, please do not believe that you are – what would you say – despicable.
+So, please do not believe that you are despicable.
 Don’t put yourself down.
 Because you are a great dharma container, your body and mind is a great dharma container.
 Don’t [be discouraged].

 #### 44:03